Stephen M. Saideman: Research

 Most of his research has focused on the international relations of ethnic conflict, including his first and second books.
 This led to some projects on the comparative politics of ethnic conflict as well as an interest in the dynamics of intrastate conflicts in general.
 His current research focuses on the dynamics of civil-military relations in the world's democracies.
 He co-authored, along with David Auerswald, a book entitled NATO and Afghanistan: Fighting Together, Fighting Alone.
 His most recent book is "Adapting in the Dust: Learning Lessons from Canada's War in Afghanistan."

 Teaching

 Saideman has taught a range of courses in International Relations, focusing on International Security.
 He supervises MA and Ph.D. students working on a range of issues, including variations in public support for terrorist groups in advanced democracies, sources of militia strategies, under what conditions peacekeeping operations successfully deter violence, and what causes spatial variations in violence in riots.
-Among his students was Dr Aisha Ahmad.